 The following table outlines the grade scale percentage equivalents used in the Department. of Communication, Media and Film.
 Final grades are reported as letter grades.
 For components graded using percentages or numerical scores, those values will be used directly in calculating the final course grade, while for components graded using letter grades, the letter grades will be converted to the midpoint values listed in the final column of the table below in calculating the final course grade.

-In this course, final grades will be reported as letter grades.
-Each assignment will receive a numeric grade.
+In this course, all assignments will be assessed using letter grades.